LavishKothari/learning_notes/java/java8/devoxx_venkat_lambdas_and_streams.md

 ### reduce

 * **cuts across the swimlanes**
+* reduce a transform a collection into a single value or it may transform it to a non-stream or a concrete type.
 * reduce takes an initial value
 * reduce on `Stream<T>` takes 2 parameters.
 The first parameter is of type `T` and the second parameter is a `BiFunction<T, R>`.
 It returns a `Stream<R>`.